DerekPascarella/Dreamcast-FMV-Auto-Subber/README.md

 Note that there is presently only support for SFDs that contain both an audio and video stream.
 However, there are plans to handle less common video-only SFDs in a future release.

 ## Current Version
-Dreamcast FMV Auto-Subber is currently at version [1.3](https://github.com/DerekPascarella/Dreamcast-FMV-Auto-Subber/releases/download/1.3/Dreamcast.FMV.Auto-Subber.v1.3.zip).
+Dreamcast FMV Auto-Subber is currently at version [1.4](https://github.com/DerekPascarella/Dreamcast-FMV-Auto-Subber/releases/download/1.4/Dreamcast.FMV.Auto-Subber.v1.4.zip).

 ## Changelog
+- **Version 1.4 (2025-03-24)**
+    - Added option to manually define target aspect ratio at which video will be rendered by game software, which is used to calculate horizontal scaling of subtitles (was previously locked to `4:3`).
 - **Version 1.3 (2025-01-14)**
     - Added error-handling when attempting to process SFDs with no audio stream.
     - Rewrote video dimension detection and scaling logic to intelligently account for videos of any resolution.